ScottSyms/RustAISe/README.md

 } else {
     let x = 0;
 }
+println!("{}", x);

 }
 ```

-One way to deal with this is to create a anonymous function.
+One way to deal with this is to create a anonymous function where the output of the function is assigned to the variable.

 ```
 let y = 1;